HMSAS Bloemfontein

 HMSAS Bloemfontein was an Algerine-class minesweeper built for the Royal Navy in Canada during World War II.
-The ship was originally named Rosamund (pennant number: J439) and spent several years clearing minefields in Europe after she was completed in 1945 before she was placed in reserve.
-Rosamund was purchased by South Africa in 1947 and later renamed HMSAS Bloemfontein.
+The ship was originally HMS Rosamund (pennant number: J439) and spent several years clearing minefields in European waters after she was completed in 1945 before she was placed in reserve.
+Rosamund was purchased by South Africa in 1947 and renamed HMSAS Bloemfontein in 1948.

 The ship spent most of its early career in the South African Navy training or making good-will visits to foreign countries.
 She was laid up in the late 1950s and was recommissioned in 1961 to serve as an interim training ship until the shore-based training establishment then under construction was completed.
 This occurred in 1963 and Bloemfontein returned briefly to reserve before she was deemed surplus to requirements.
 The ship was sunk as a target in 1967.

 Description

 Bloemfontein displaced 950 LT at standard load and 1250 LT at deep load.
 The ship had an overall length of 225 ft, a beam of 35 ft 6 in and a deep draught of 12 ft 3 in.
 She was powered by a pair of vertical triple-expansion steam engines, each driving one propeller shaft, using steam provided by two Admiralty three-drum boilers.
 The engines developed a total of 2400 ihp which gave a maximum speed of 16.5 kn.
 The ship carried 230 LT of fuel oil that she had a range of 5000 nmi at 10 kn.
 The ship was armed with a single four-inch (102 mm) Mk V dual-purpose gun and two twin and two single mounts for Oerlikon 20 mm light anti-aircraft (AA) guns.
 For anti-submarine work, Bloemfontein was fitted with two depth charge rails, and four depth charge throwers for 92 depth charges.
 The ship was also equipped with a Type 271 surface-search radar and a Type 291 air-search radar.
 Her crew numbered 85 officers and ratings.